Linda A. Cicero | Stanford News Service

 How to Enroll

 Most Creative Writing courses are available for direct enrollment in Axess: SimpleEnroll.
-However, some of our courses may require instructor consent, submitting an application, or completing our Course Preference Form prior to enrolling in the course.
-When browsing in ExploreCourses, pay special attention to the Notes sections, which will indicate if direct enrollment is available or if an application or our Course Preference Form is required.
+However, some of our courses may require instructor consent, submitting an application, or completing the Course Preference Form prior to enrolling in the course.
+When browsing in Navigator, pay special attention to the Notes sections, which will indicate if submission of an application or the Course Preference Form is required.
 Instructions for all enrollment processes can be found below.

 Direct Enrollment